brmprnk/jointomicscomp/README.md

 - All metrics are written to a TensorBoard file, also found in the results folder
 - All informational print statements are saved to a log.txt file, using a logger found in the util folder.

-## To-do's
-To see some open issues, have a look at this [Drive doc](https://docs.google.com/document/d/1R6pXmTQIgCXdm_zTyRQ4GYI5oybIU4Vas66auJLRIJk/edit?usp=sharing)

 ## General Status
 - For every model, the Z is saved to the results folder, together with a UMAP representation.